subspace/subnomicon/docs/consensus/pot.md

 Alternative proof systems, including Proof-of-Stake and Proof-of-Space, strive for certain important features of PoW, like dynamic availability and unpredictability.

 Dynamic availability in blockchains refers to the capacity of the system to maintain robust operation in environments where nodes may join or leave dynamically.
 The permissionless PoW remains the most robust method for achieving consistent availability and unpredictability in a decentralized system.
 Bitcoin has been continuously available for over a decade despite an always varying hashrate due to miners joining and leaving the network.

 In this setting, unpredictability refers to the inability to predict who will get to propose the next block.
-Unpredictability of block proposers ensures the fairness of the farming process to all participants.
-However, the protocols using verifiable random functions do not achieve this property at the same level as in PoW and suffer from predictability of block challenges.
+Unpredictability of block proposers is important for the security and liveness of the network.
+However, protocols using generic verifiable random functions to elect block proposers usually do not achieve this property at the same level as in PoW, and may suffer from a long predictability window of block challenges.

 # Subspace Approach